AmbientRun/Ambient/docs/src/tutorials/game/8_modding.md

 # Chapter 8: Modding

-In this final chapter, we'll look at how to make your game moddable, and how to build a mod.
+In this final chapter, we'll look at modding.
+All games are moddable by default with Ambient.

-## Making your game moddable
+## Adding the mod manager UI

-With Ambient, all games are technically moddable by default.
-However, in order to list and enable mods, you need to add the Mod manager to your game.
+We'll start by adding the Mod manager UI to your game, so that we can list and enable mods easily in your game.
 Start by adding the followng to your `ambient.toml`'s dependencies:

 ```toml